 - You have sight in one eye only

-- You have a hearing impairment and are profoundly deaf
+- You are profoundly deaf

 - You suffer from retinitis pigmentosa